dump custom/adios command¶

 The presence of the text “xy xz yz” in the ITEM line indicates that the 3 tilt factors will be included on each of the 3 following lines.
 This bounding box is convenient for many visualization programs.
 The meaning of the 6 character flags for “xx yy zz” is the same as above.

-Note that the first two numbers on each line are now xlo_bound instead of xlo, etc, since they repesent a bounding box.
-See this section of the doc pages for a geometric description of triclinic boxes, as defined by LAMMPS, simple formulas for how the 6 bounding box extents (xlo_bound,xhi_bound,etc) are calculated from the triclinic parameters, and how to transform those parameters to and from other commonly used triclinic representations.
+Note that the first two numbers on each line are now xlo_bound instead of xlo, etc, since they represent a bounding box.
+See the Howto triclinic doc page for a geometric description of triclinic boxes, as defined by LAMMPS, simple formulas for how the 6 bounding box extents (xlo_bound,xhi_bound,etc) are calculated from the triclinic parameters, and how to transform those parameters to and from other commonly used triclinic representations.

 The “ITEM: ATOMS” line in each snapshot lists column descriptors for the per-atom lines that follow.
 For example, the descriptors would be “id type xs ys zs” for the default atom style, and would be the atom attributes you specify in the dump command for the custom style.